elegant-scipy/elegant-scipy/markdown/preface.markdown

 GitHub (https://github.com/) is a website for hosting, sharing and developing code.
 It is based on Git version control software (http://git-scm.com/).
-**[ED NOTE, reference GitHub book http://shop.oreilly.com/product/0636920033059.do]**
+We will help you get started in GitHub land, but there are some great resources for a more in-depth experience, e.g **[ED NOTE, reference GitHub book http://shop.oreilly.com/product/0636920033059.do]**

 GitHub has had a massive effect on open source contributions, particularly in Python.